DeqiTang/pymatflow/README.md

     ```
 * support for system visulization by third-party molecular visualizer like Avogadro, Vipster, paraview, vtk, vmd, xcrysden, vesta, blender
 * support for third-party structure generation tools, like mbuild, atomsk, msmbuilder,
+* using spgroup to get space group of crystals.
+* add Sphix docs and host it on readthedoc.org

 ## TODO
 ### CP2K